ansible/awx/docs/websockets.md

 `daphne` handles websocket connections proxied by nginx.

-`wsbroadcast` fully connects all cluster nodes to every other cluster nodes.
+`wsbroadcast` fully connects all cluster nodes via the `/websocket/broadcast/` endpoint to every other cluster nodes.
 Sends a copy of all group websocket messages to all other cluster nodes (i.e. job event type messages).

 ### Development
  - `nginx` listens on 8013/8043 instead of 80/443